arooj-ilyas/seneca-frontend-task/README.md

 ## Something new I learnt:

 - TypeScript!
-While I have touched it before breifly in a small project, this was my first time building an entire end-to-end component in TypeScript
+While I have touched it before briefly in a small project, this was my first time building an entire end-to-end component in TypeScript and it was a great learning experience
+- How to conditionally render based on more than 2 options!
+Correct, almost-correct and incorrect.

 ## Next steps: